 With Gatwick Airport in my constituency this has been a cause of importance throughout my time as Crawley MP, and before when I served as Leader of West Sussex County Council.
-The Future of Aviation Group seeks to highlight the importance of a vibrant aviation sector to consumers, businesses and the overall UK economy.
-The Group is urging Government to introduce measures in support of this vital sector’s recovery to assist global Britain – essentially to support the international trade we rely on.
+The Group seeks to highlight the importance of a vibrant and sustainable aviation sector to consumers, businesses and the overall UK economy.
+The Group lobbies Government to introduce measures in support of this vital sector’s recovery to assist global Britain – essentially to support the international trade we rely on.

 I have made this call in the House of Commons, in cross-party approaches to secretaries of state, as well as in the local and national media.